-The Company leases out offices and parking spaces to its substantive related parties, HeFeChip Corporation Limited, under operating leases with lease terms of 1 year and the lease expired on September 30, 2021.
 The Company leases out offices to its subsidiaries, PUFsecurity Corporation, under operating leases with lease terms of 1 year.
-As of December 31, 2022 and 2021, the balance of the operating lease receivable was \$31 thousand and \$0, respectively.
-Lease income recognized for the years ended December 31, 2022 and 2021 was as follows:
+As of December 31, 2023 and 2022, the balance of the operating lease receivable was \$31 thousand and \$31 thousand, respectively.
+Lease income recognized for the years ended December 31, 2023 and 2022 was as follows:

-For the Year Ended December 31 Related Party Category 2022 2021 Subsidiaries PUFsecurity Corporation \$ 338 \$ Substantive related parties HeFeChip Corporation Limited \$ \$ 2,319 j.
+For the Year Ended December 31

+Related Party Category 2023 2022

+Subsidiaries PUFsecurity Corporation \$ 369 \$ 338

+Interest expenses Subsidiaries \$ 1 \$

+i.
 Compensation of key management personnel